Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Parkwood has 41 active public transport stops, offering a mix of lightrail and bus services.
-These stops are served by five routes, facilitating 1,628 weekly passenger trips in total.
-Transport accessibility is considered good, with residents living an average of 209 meters from the nearest stop.
-Most residents commute outward daily.
-Car remains the primary mode of transport, used by 89% of residents.
-On average, there are 1.9 vehicles per dwelling, higher than the regional norm.
+Parkwood has 41 active public transport stops offering a mix of lightrail and bus services.
+These are served by five routes that facilitate 1,628 weekly passenger trips in total.
+Transport accessibility is deemed good with residents, on average, located 209 meters from their nearest stop.
+As a predominantly residential area, most commuters travel outward, with cars being the primary mode of transport at 89%.
+On average, there are 1.9 vehicles per dwelling, exceeding the regional norm.
+According to the 2021 Census, only 12.4% of residents work from home, which may be influenced by COVID-19 conditions.

-Only 12.4% of residents work from home, according to the 2021 Census, which may reflect COVID-19 conditions.
-The service frequency averages 232 trips per day across all routes, equating to roughly 39 weekly trips per stop.
+Service frequency averages 232 trips daily across all routes, equating to roughly 39 weekly trips per individual stop.

 Frequently Asked Questions - Transport